 First off, I wanted to start this blog by saying that this is not sponsored.
-I will be including some Swagbucks banners throughout the post though.
-If you want to sign up for an account after reading my blog, I would love for you to click one of my banners to sign up.
-When I refer you, I get 10% of your Swagbucks for the life of your account, but it will not take away from any of the Swagbucks that you earn.
+I will include some Swagbucks links throughout the post though.
+If you want to sign up for an account after reading my blog, I would love for you to click any of my links to Swagbucks to sign up.
+These are affiliate links, so when you click and use them, I can potentially earn a bit of money from that.

 1. Download The Swag Button Extension

 The Swag Button extension is really the hub for so many activities on your computer.
 It makes it easy to recognize sites that you can shop from, let’s you watch videos, allows you to search the web and earn, and it allows you to enter Swag Codes.
 Not only that, but it alerts you when those Swag Codes are happening which is really beneficial because it’s often the only way you hear about codes unless you are stalking them on their various social media sites.

 For those same reasons, I also encourage you to get the Swagbucks Mobile app.
 The mobile app allows you to shop from your phone, enter Swag Codes, answer surveys, invite friends, and even update any settings you need to change.
 It is very similar to the online website, and it’s just a great resource to have on the go.

 2. Shopping Is Where It’s At